strvcom/dep-manager-web/docs/02-development.md

 GitHub does not provide a way to do that through the UI, but that's documented on APIs.
 GitHub's [official CLI](https://github.com/github/hub) does support it.

 There is a script to facilitate this process: `yarn pull-request`.
-This will guide you to create a pull-request, or turn an issue into one.
+This will either guide you to create a pull-request, or turn an issue into one.

 #### _Rebase and merge_